flagshippioneering/flash_ipa/README.md

 # Flash IPA

-Official implementation of Flash IPA, which enhances the efficiency of the IPA module proposed in AlphaFold2.
+Official implementation of Flash IPA, which enhances the efficiency of the IPA module.
 Our module **reduces training and inference time** and **memory requirements** of standard models.
 It also facilitates training on **longer sequences exceeding 10,000 in length**.

 ![scalling](img/scaling.jpg)